History of Chechnya: Second Chechen War and its consequences

 The al-Qaeda attacks on the US on 11 September 2001 resulted in a major setback to the Chechen cause and robbed the Chechens of the small modicum of sympathy they had had in the West.
 Russia played its cards right and quickly associated Chechen legitimate struggle for independence with Muslim extremism.

 The raid on Beslan had, in fact, more to do with the Ingush involved than the Chechens, but was highly symbolic for both.
 The Ossetes and Ingush had (and have) a conflict over ownership of the Prigorodny District, which hit high points during the 1944 genocide, and the ethnic cleansing of Ingush by Ossetes (the Ossetes getting assistance from the Russian military) in 1992–3.
 At the time of the raid, there were still over 40,000 Ingush refugees in tent camps in Ingushetia and Chechnya.
 The Beslan school itself had been used against the Ingush- in 1992 the gym was used as a pen to round up Ingush for expulsion and/or massacre by the Ossetes.
 For the Chechens, the motive was revenge for the destruction of their homes and, indeed families: Beslan was the site from which missiles were launched at Chechnya.
-A large fraction (overwhelming majority) of the people involved in the hostage taking raid also direct victims of Russian abuse, including many who were victimized as children and/or, in the case of Khaula Nazirov, had their children ironically murdered by Russian troops during a raid of a school.
+A fraction (overwhelming majority) of the people involved in the hostage taking raid also direct victims of Russian abuse, including a number of whom were victimized as children and/or, in the case of Khaula Nazirov, had their children ironically murdered by Russian troops during a raid of a school.